 It’s tough enough to make financial decisions that keep you in the black and prepare you for Purchasing or Refinancing a home.
 But it’s something else to sabotage your credit without realizing you are doing so.
+Sabotaging your credit can do more damage to your future investments than you may realize.
+For example, if you want to rent a home, a bad credit will make it very difficult due to the tenant screenings that landlords issue through services provided by AAOA.
+As well as this, your credit can negatively impact many areas of your life, so it’s important to keep track of how you may be damaging it.
 Finance experts at Credit.com suggest five ways you may accidentally be wrecking your own credit:

 Co-signing loans – This is an area where people are often too casual.
 They assume they are simply doing a good deed to help a friend or relative.
 But when you co-sign a loan, you are involved in that loan and it will be on your credit report until it is paid.
 If the primary borrower makes a late payment, this will impact your credit score.
 Should the loan go into default, this will also show up on your credit.